108th Operations Group: Tactical fighter

 The 108th Wing had been mobilized during the Berlin Crisis of 1961.
 This mobilization demonstrated that although mobilizing a wing with dispersed flying units was not a problem when the entire wing was called to active service, mobilizing individual flying squadron and elements to support it proved difficult.
 To resolve this, the Air Force determined to reorganize its National Guard wings by establishing groups with support elements for each of its squadrons to facilitate mobilization of elements of wings in various combinations when needed.
 Shortly after the 108th Wing returned to state control in July, the group was again activated as this plan was implemented.
 The group remained active until December 1974, when the Air Force inactivated groups located on the same station as the wing to which they were assigned.

 Objective wing

 In 1973 the group was activated again as the 108th Operations Group as the Air Force implemented the Objective Wing organization in the Air National Guard.
 It once again became the flying organization of the 108th Wing, equipped with Boeing KC-135 Stratotankers.

 The 150th Special Operations Squadron was later added to the group, flying Boeing C-32s.
+On 20 September 2023, the group flew its last mission with the KC-135R, as it transitioned to becoming an associate squadron of the 305th Air Mobility Wing, flying Boeing KC-46 Pegasus tankers.